 - Squeeze out the water and drape over your face.
 Here is where I practice my deep yogic breathing and concentrate on relaxing and clearing my mind of the days’ stresses.
 Leave it on as the steam opens your pores, then remove once it cools to room temperature.

 - Use the washcloth to wipe your face – this removes the dirt, oil, bacteria and make-up trapped in your pores.

 - Repeat if desired, which I always do.

 - If your face still feels dry (if it’s winter time, this is a possibility), just take a dab of oil and massage it into the skin as a moisturizer.
 You’ll know it’s too much if your face is shiny and oily.

 Two to Three Day Transition Period

-Just like going no-poo, your skin will have to adjust to producing less oil for a few days.
+Just like when you transition to using sulfate-free shampoos, your skin will have to adjust to producing less oil for a few days.
 Remember, it is used to over producing oil because soap strips it of the layer of sebum.
 For me, the transition period lasted only two days where my skin broke out in pimples.
 After all the impurities had come to the surface, my face returned to normal again on the third day.
 So, I suggest trying this method on the weekend when you won’t have to go to work (or whenever you have a few days off).

 If you liked this oil cleansing method post, consider being a My Merry Messy Life insider below and you’ll get a free eBook on how to go natural in your home!
 Also check out these posts.